calculix/CalculiX-Examples/Scripts/README.md

 # Helper Scripts
 These scripts augment the automation capabilities of CGX.
+They run with python2 and with python3

 File                        | Contents
  :-------------             | :-------------